Claiming 80G Benefits as an NRI

 • Your name and the donation amount

-• Name, address, and PAN of the institution
+• Name, address, and PAN of the donee institution

 • The institution's 80G Registration Number and its validity dates

-This is a certificate of donation that the charitable institution is required to provide you.
-They also file this information with the Income Tax Department, which helps in pre-filling your tax return.
+A certificate issued by the charitable institution, detailing your donation.
+This data is also filed with the Income Tax Department and helps in pre-filling your tax return.

-This form is required only if you are claiming a 100% deduction for donations to certain institutions involved in scientific research or rural development.
-The institution will provide this to you.
+This form is specifically required for donations qualifying for a 100% deduction towards scientific research or rural development.
+The donee institution will provide it.

-Old vs. New Tax Regime: A Critical Choice
+Old vs. New Tax Regime: Your Choice Matters

 FeatureOld Tax RegimeNew Tax Regime